PyConPL/Book/2017/workshops/IPython_Robot_Prototyping/text.md

  - Setting up and running your first ROS Node

- - ROS concepts explained: topic & service
+ - ROS concepts explained: Topic, Service, Parameter

  - Using IPython Interactive Widgets to control a robot